APS IH / August 2010

 APS IH September 2014

-Cooperation between APS and HHSC is necessary to protect and serve mutual clients who are determined appropriate for consideration of HHSC Guardianship services.
+Cooperation between APS and HHSC OGS is necessary to protect and serve mutual clients who are determined appropriate for consideration of HHSC guardianship services.
 APS staff also participate in ongoing joint staffings and provide assistance and consultation as needed.

 • delay the filing of the guardianship application; and